AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/creating-pull-requests/scoping-pull-requests.md

 All changes in a given PR should be focused with a set of related changes.
 For most cases, each PR should contain changes that address one [issue filed in the repository](../../communications-tools/github-issues/what-are-github-issues-and-how-do-we-use-them.md).
-There may be occassions where one issue requires multiple PRs, but _do not_ file PRs that address multiple issues at once.
+There may be occasions where one issue requires multiple PRs, but _do not_ file PRs that address multiple issues at once.

 Ensuring your PRs are focused on one task helps combat reviewer fatigue and keeps the [review process](STUB-LINK to review) short.